 I continued east and now with the wind pushing me along, it was pleasant indeed.
 I had thought of going as far the Larserbos and heading north along the Larservaart canal.
-But instead I went north at kp 47.
-Looking over the stark landscape and noticing a biking couple gliding onto it, I decided to do the same.
+But at kp 47, looking over the stark landscape to the north and noticing a biking couple gliding onto it, I decided to do the same.
 This jaunt turned out to be splendid, as pleasing to the senses as the way down was annoying and monotonous.
 Yet it was around the same distance.
 Nothing but a vast swatch of green, power pylons to my left beyond a fringe of reeds.
 Eventually the highway came into view and I plowed under it to reach the Hollandse Hout.

 kp 08 → 91 → 92 → 27 → 26 → 28 → 31 → 37

 kp 31 → 30 → 32 → 33 → 34